-Adult Members may extend limited introductory rowing privileges to a non-member up to three times.
+Adult Members who are highly experienced rowers may take an adult non-member out for a row for the purpose of introducing them to the sport of rowing.
+The member must be on the water with the guest.
+The limit is 3 rows per guest.
+Even if a guest has multiple members taking them out, the limit is still just 3 rows total per guest.
+After the third row, guests must enroll in Learn-To-Row or work out some other arrangement with the Adult Director (see Special Guests below).
 For single sculling, only entry level recreational equipment may be used, specifically the Aldens and Zephyrs.
 For sweep or sculling team boats, there should be more experienced members in the boat than guests.
-The guest's name must be printed in the GDRA Sign Out Log, along with the name of the Adult GDRA member who is present.
-The entry should be marked as "GUEST".
+The guest's name must be printed in the GDRA Sign Out Log and the entry should be marked as "GUEST".
 The guest must sign a USRowing Waiver Form prior to their first row.
+The member hosting the guest must notify the Adult Director, who will notify other club officers.